Shizen/jsdoc-view/design/DESIGN.md

 What I am doing currently is a hack.
 If I attempt to send a message to a panel which is not visible (you can test that), then I know it isn't ready, and I reset it's ready state and queue the message.
 This still leaves a race condition hole where if a message gets queued when a panel is loading but after it has been revealed, this check will not trigger and the message will be lost.

+## The shim alternative

+Rather than shim all the links, I've put in an event intercept on the document to look for clicks on links and override them as appropriate.
+Thus far, this has worked fine.
+I'm catching, iir, `document.onclick` to intercept such events.
+This may have issues I haven't thought of.
+I annotate here [this article](https://www.sitepoint.com/javascript-event-delegation-is-easier-than-you-think/) I didn't read on event bubbling, in case this turns out to require investigation.

 ## `message ready`

 I have uncovered a architectural flaw in the webview system where, basically, there is no mechanism that allows an extension to know when a webview is ready.
 Instead, I will need to role my own.
 This is basically going to be a two part problem.
 First, I need to have the webview notify the extension when it is ready (in document.ready).
 Second, I need to wrapper `_panel.webview.postMessage` such that any messages sent to the webview before its ready are instead put onto a queue and get sent, instead, when it receives the webviewReady message.